 What we wanna figure out with these questions is, which way you’ll be more emotional.
 Will you be more upset about losing money or not making potential profits.

 Pick your answer and commit to it.
-This way, you’ll not only be less emotional in the market, but it will also help you prevent yourself from making any stupid decisions.
+This way, you’ll not only be less emotional in the market, but it will also help you prevent yourself from making any stupid decisions during a market crash.